mouseless/baked/unreleased.md

 ## Improvements

-- `null` parameters now supported.
+- Error when `null` value is given in query parameters, fixed.